19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [5/92; 13/99]

+(1A) For the purposes of this section, a person shall be deemed to know that he has AIDS or HIV Infection if a serological test or other test for the purpose of ascertaining the presence of HIV Infection carried out on him has given a positive result and the result has been communicated to him.

+[10/2008 wef 10/06/2008]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 10 years or to both.

 [5/92; 13/99]

+[10/2008 wef 10/06/2008]

 ### Protection of identity of person with AIDS, HIV Infection or other sexually transmitted disease